-Requirements: GREs are required except for concurrent UW MD students, postdocs with a US MD, or foreign MD equivalent with full USMLE certification; well-written and researched statement of purpose demonstrating a good understanding of epidemiology, the UW Department of Epidemiology, and the role of training in the applicant’s career; excellent references that speak to research qualifications for training and a career in epidemiology; Personal History Statement; Resume/CV; Transcripts.
+Requirements: The GRE has been permanently eliminated from admissions for all Department of Epidemiology graduate programs; well-written and researched statement of purpose demonstrating a good understanding of epidemiology, the UW Department of Epidemiology, and the role of training in the applicant’s career; excellent references that speak to research qualifications for training and a career in epidemiology; Personal History Statement; Resume/CV; Transcripts.
 The program is competitive.

 Concurrent Option: MD/MS